Cinelli MASH Parallax

 It has been rewelded by Baptiste Pelletan, a local frame builder, and it is now back on the streets.

-Post-crash update:
+Post-crash upgrades: